pinecoder.dev posts about

 The thought of restarting this project was daunting.
 I’d built a lot of stuff and if I wanted to use the old code I had some complicated changes to make.
 The path towards the features I really cared about was not obvious.
 I still had questions about how the backend should work – a seprate process?
 Hosted or local?
 At some point I decided the best path forward was to get back into a rhythm, whatever it took.
 I decided to treat it like a hackathon and I wrote the first version of a new backed in Go.
 It was a great experience.
 I hit a few snags but had working code quickly.
 I found a great markdown library that produces an AST I could interact with — a core requirement for the search, transform, and filtering features I am after.
 I toyed with the webview project and within a few days had a new, basic UI working on top.
 I felt the rush of getting something off the ground and was pretty excited to be in the flow again.
 Whatever the merits of a re-write, I’d went from months of not even looking at it, to working on it in a healthy rhythm a few nights a week.

 When I isolated the features that were core to that idea, I realized that I’d often deferred features I care about to promote other less critical ones.
-Hosting, licensing, a website — these are important to creating a sustainable business, but not to shipping my vision for the product.
-Performance, a good editing experience — very important in general but again, not part of my core vision for the product.
-I needed to focus on getting that out first.
-Because ultimately I need to realize enough of that vision to know whether its worth following through on the rest.
+Hosting, licensing, a website – these are important to creating a sustainable business, but not to exploring my vision for the project.
+Performance, a good editing experience – very important in general but they are polish.
+I needed to focus on getting to the core value.
+Ultimately, I needed to realize enough of the raw vision to know whether its worth following through on the rest.
 That is where I fell short previously, and once I organized my roadmap a bit it became clear how to re-prioritize to get the truly important things towards the top.

 One casualty in this process was my hope for avoiding Electron.
 I’d hoped I could ship a hosted or webview based version of the app, but it was obvious that would take a lot more work.
 It was a tough choice as I was really enjoying Deno (Electron requires Node), but once I decided to move the refactor went surprisingly fast.
 In the end I had a Node based API and Electron UI working in a single day.
 A few years from now I may have had other, better choices.
 But for a cross platform desktop application today, for those with many constraints (say, a fulltime job and kids), Electron is difficult to beat.